Project Overview

 To prevent cognitive overload when dealing with dense technical documentation, the instructional strategy relied heavily on visual storytelling and structured deconstruction:

-• Visualizing the Abstract: Translated static, text-heavy API documentations and system schematics into dynamic visual learning assets.
-This helps learners easily map out data flows and system interactions.
+- Visualizing the Abstract: Translated static, text-heavy API documentation and system schematics into dynamic visual learning assets to help learners easily map out data flows and system interactions.

-• Scalability & Performance Engineering: Explores strategies for handling increased loads, optimizing system throughput, and ensuring the backend architecture can sustainably support Amartha's continuous growth.
+- Scalability & Performance: Exploring strategies for handling increased loads and optimizing system throughput to sustainably support continuous growth.

-• Reliability & Resiliency Design: Focuses on fault tolerance, disaster recovery, and designing systems that maintain high availability and recover gracefully during component failures.
+- Reliability & Resiliency: Focusing on fault tolerance, disaster recovery, and maintaining high availability during component failures.

-• Security Architecture: A deep dive into safeguarding the financial ecosystem, covering data protection protocols, secure communication layers, and mitigating vulnerabilities across the infrastructure.
+- Security Architecture: Diving deep into safeguarding the financial ecosystem, covering data protection protocols and mitigating vulnerabilities across the infrastructure.